-Procedure - Making Specimens - General
+Molding Specimens - General

-- 1. Obtain the sample according to the FOP for WAQTC TM 2. - Wet Sieving per the FOP for WAQTC TM 2 is required for 150 mm (6 in.) diameter specimens containing aggregate with a nominal maximum size greater than 50 mm (2 in.); screen the sample over the 50 mm (2 in.) sieve. - 3.
+- 1. Obtain the sample according to the FOP for WAQTC TM 2. - 2.
+Wet Sieving per the FOP for WAQTC TM 2 is required for 150 mm (6 in.) diameter specimens containing aggregate with a nominal maximum size greater than 50 mm (2 in.); screen the sample over the 50 mm (2 in.) sieve. - 3.
 Remix the sample after transporting to testing location. - 4.
 Begin making specimens within 15 minutes of obtaining the sample. - 5.
 Set molds upright on a level, rigid base in a location free from vibration and relatively close to where they will be stored. - 6.
-Fill molds in the required number of layers, attempting to slightly overfill the mold on the final layer.
-Add or remove concrete before completion of consolidation to avoid a deficiency or excess of concrete. - 7.
-There are two methods of consolidating the concrete rodding and internal vibration.
-If the slump is greater than 25 mm (1 in.), consolidation may be by rodding or vibration.
-When the slump is 25 mm (1 in.) or less, consolidate the sample by internal vibration.
-Agency specifications may dictate when rodding or vibration will be used.
+Fill molds in the required number of layers, overfilling the mold on the final layer.